 What to Do if Your Rate Seems Low

 Let’s say you’ve been asking around, and most lawyers with your skill level are billing out at $250, but the calculator says you only need to bill yourself out at about $125 to hit your revenue target.
 You could just bump your rate to $250 in order to go with the market, and just work less.
-Of course, then you will be competing for the same clients as everyone else billing at that level.
+Of course, then you will be competing for the same clients like everyone else billing at that level.

 What you should also consider, if your rate seems way lower than what you’ve learned from asking around, is that you might be able to market to a relatively untapped client base.
 The access-to-justice gap is huge, and if you can charge half the going rate and still meet your income target, why not give it a try?
 You might have an easier time getting clients that way.

 This is primarily due to Goldfarb v.
-Virginia State Bar, in which the Supreme Court found the Fairfax County Bar Association’s minimum-fee schedule for title examinations constituted illegal price fixing. ↩
+Virginia State Bar, in which the Supreme Court found the Fairfax County Bar Association’s minimum-fee schedule for title examinations constituted illegal price-fixing. ↩

 365 days minus 2 weeks for vacation, 100 days for weekends, and 10 federal holidays equals 241 workdays. ↩